lolhie3/msgip/README.md

 # MSGIP - liblacewing chat program
 MSGIP (message ip) is a program for text communication based on liblacewing

+# NOTICE!!!
+This project has been discontinued.
+There is still a small chance that allows me to reform this into another project, but I will never get back to this piece of s**tcode.

 # Features, to-do list & etc.
 - [x] Text chat (obviously)
 - [x] Select custom servers